 Access to biological samples

-1) Obtain permission from a research ethics committee
+2) Obtain permission from a research ethics committee

-3) The project is reviewed by the Scientific Board
+4) The project is reviewed by the Scientific Board

-Incoming applications are assessed by the Scientific Board.
-The board consists of the following members: 2 persons from SSI, among these the chairman, 1 person from the Danish Council for Independent Research | Medical Sciences, 1 person from the Danish Regions, and 1 person from the organisation Danish Patients.
+Incoming applications are assessed by the Scientific Board ("Indstillingsudvalget").
+The board consists of the following members: 2 representatives from Statens Serum Institut, including the chairman, 1 representative from the Danish Council for Independent Research | Medical Sciences, 1 representative from the Danish Regions, and 1 representative from the Danish Patients organization.
 The Scientific Board evaluates applications in the order they are received and responds no later than one month from receipt of a complete application.

-4) Samples are handed out
+5) Samples are handed out

 For more information, see our Guidelines on access to biological material and data from The Danish National Biobank, Statens Serum Institut (PDF).

 T. +45 5122 6605 @. firstname.lastname@example.org View profile